By: Team AY1920S1-CS2103T-W12-4 Since: Sep 2019 Licence: MIT

 If the parsing of all arguments are successful, a new

-object is created using the arguments, and a newAddBudgetCommand
+Budgetobject is created using the arguments, and a newAddBudgetCommandis returned back toLogicManager. -

 The